Logo Icon

 1. Helps in identifying the difference between a cash book and a passbook.

-2. It helps in knowing the actual bank balance.
+2. It helps to know the actual bank balance.

 3. Helps in the detection and prevention of frauds and errors in recording banking transactions

-4. It helps in knowing the actual bank balance.
+4. It helps to know the actual bank balance.

 5. Helps to create a revised Cash Book that reflects true bank balance.